The Northern Yilgarn Conservation Reserves

 Much of the trek is on formed unsealed roads but parts lie in remote and lonely lands with track conditions to match.
 It is covered by about 80 exploration and mining leases, with significant existing and proposed conservation estates over the remainder.
 Best times would be autumn and spring; summers can be extreme.

 Continuing north from Koolyanobbing the track is in open and easy condition and would be very pleasant were it not that it frequently lies with in sight of the Portman haul road.
-Once under the Helena and Aurora Ranges
+Once under the Helena and Aurora Ranges, the track falls to a basic but good surfaced two ruts and remains in this condition until eventual connection with the Bullfinch Evanston Road.

 Facilities are available at Jaurdi (not on this trek) and Elvire at the old homesteads.
 Elvire is a basic open roomed shelter in an open paddock but does come with a longdrop toilet and a boiler generated shower.
 Drinking water is also available.
 Many would prefer to continue camping in a more scenic spot